Table of Contents

 Promote principle-driven leadership

-Develop leaders who act with integrity, challenging cultural norms when necessary.
+Develop leaders who act with integrity and challenge cultural norms when necessary.

 Reward differentiation (strong “me”) and cultural integration (strong “we”)